 The problem.
 We the People have witnessed the erosion of our inherent right to determine how our communities will be governed and evolve.
-The denial of the rights of individuals and communities is readily manifest in current efforts to force the damaging processes of hydraulic fracturing (fracking) on the people of New York State.
+The denial of the rights of individuals and communities is readily manifest in current efforts to force the damaging processes of hydraulic fracturing (fracking) and its related industries and infrastructures on our communities.

 Vision.
-We envision a New York State where people have genuine governing authority to say NO to anything, such as fracking, that will harm our health and welfare, our community, and the natural world it inhabits, and to say YES to that which we believe promotes the health and vibrancy of our land, our resources, and our selves.
+We envision a New York State where people have genuine governing authority to say NO to anything, such as fracking and related industrial activities, that will harm our health and welfare, our community, and the natural world it inhabits, and to say YES to that which we believe promotes the health and vibrancy of our land, our resources, and our selves.

 Mission.
-Our mission is to create an environment in which we claim the right to run a government truly of, for, and by the people.
-We will together work against those organizations, governments, and regulatory agencies that operate with disregard for people and nature.
-Stopping fracking is our primary initial battle and represents the many barriers we must overcome to achieve our vision.
+To create an environment in which we claim the right to run a government truly of, for, and by the people.
+To together work against those corporations, organizations, governments, and regulatory agencies that operate with disregard for people and nature.
+Stopping fracking and its infrastructure and related industrial activities is our primary initial battle and represents the many barriers we must overcome to achieve our vision.

 Terminology.
-We use the term “fracking” to mean all the processes involved in exploring, developing, extracting, disposing, storing, and distributing shale gas (so-called “natural” gas) via unconventional drilling, and all related industrial activities.
-We use it secondarily but equally importantly to denote the “fracturing” of our health, environment, communities, and way of life by those who would usurp and abrogate our rights.
+“Fracking” is our word, chosen carefully, with deep understanding of the history and practice of the fossil-fuel industries.
+We use “fracking” to mean all the processes involved in exploring, developing, extracting, disposing, storing, and distributing shale gas (so-called “natural” gas) via unconventional drilling, and all related industrial activities.
+We use it secondarily but equally importantly to denote the “fracturing” of our health, environment, properties, communities, legislatures, media, justice system, rights, relationships, and way of life by those who would usurp and abrogate our rights.

 We also do not use the term “natural” gas.
-The only natural state for gas (mostly methane) trapped within shale rock deep in the ground underlying New York State is to remain where it is.
-The term “natural,” like many other carefully chosen terms used by industry, is intended to give the false impression that shale gas is a benign and “clean, green” fuel, when in fact its extraction via fracking is likely as dirty as coal, as pointed out in studies by Robert Howarth, Ph.D., David R. Atkinson Professor of Ecology and Evolutionary Biology at Cornell University, and colleagues, as well as other non-industry-funded scientists.
+The only natural state for gas (mostly methane) trapped within shale rock deep in the ground underlying us is to remain where it is.
+The term “natural,” like many other carefully chosen terms used by industry, is intended to give the false impression that shale gas is a benign and “clean, green” fuel, when in fact its extraction via fracking is likely as dirty as coal, as shown in non-industry-funded scientific studies.

 Shared values.
 We are committed to building a society in which: